cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 4. Elastic Agent

-   * I created a policy called Fleet Server Policy and copied the Windows installation command to use later on the Windows Server.
+   * I created a Fleet Server Policy policy and copied the Windows installation command to use later on the Windows Server.

 ![image](https://github.com/user-attachments/assets/2f71ce92-201d-43c1-8683-c35f5906bb28)